leonfritas/fisrt-test-next.js/README.md

+## My experience

 By making this application I was able to learn more about server components, I was able to use the json-server tool to simulate a local server and also some React tools such as the Suspense component.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started